 Nothing unique in terms of software for the Huntsman Elite, it uses Razer Synapse 3 and has all the same features, programming and RGB modes as the BlackWidow keyboard.

-The Huntsman Elite will prompt a Razer Synapse install as soon as you plug in your keyboard, not a fan of this at all, but you need the Synapse software to do the majority of customizations.
+The Huntsman Elite will ask for a Razer Synapse install as soon as you plug in your keyboard, which is something I’m not a fan of, but you should do this since Synapse unlocks a lot of functionality on this keyboard.

-The Hunstman Elite has the ability to store up to 5 profiles on-board and on the cloud if you are the type to use multiple profiles.
+Like the Blackwidow, the Hunstman Elite can store up to 5 profiles on-board and in their cloud.
 You can switch between profiles using a hotkey combination: fn + menu key will cycle through your 5 profiles.
-The Huntsman Elite does not store RGB profiles on board so you need Synapse to have your RGB settings.

 Other on keyboard hotkeys:

-- fn + f9: records on the fly macros and then assign them to a key
+- Fn + F9: record macros on the fly and map them to a key

 Of course there are the 4 dedicated media keys: